aakkiiff/fibonacci-project/readme.md

 ## Step 1: Setting Github repo
 2 repos.
-one is for the application code another one is for the Kubernetes manifest files
+one is for the application code another one is for the Kubernetes manifest files  [click here](https://github.com/aakkiiff/fibonacci-project-config)

 ## step 2: Setting Jenkins CI pipeline